angular/angular/aio/content/getting-started/index.md

       <img src='generated/images/guide/getting-started/template-syntax-product-description.png' alt="Product descriptions added to list">
     </figure>

 1. Add a button so users can share a product with friends.
-The `ProductListComponent` class (in the `product-list.component.ts` file) already defines a `share()` method, which we can bind to the `click` event.
+The `ProductListComponent` class (in the same `product-list.component.ts` file as the product data) already defines a `share()` method, which we can bind to the `click` event.
 Event binding is done by using ( ) around the event.

     1. Add a button element to the HTML.
     1. Add an event binding for a `click` event to call the `share()` method in the component.